pastas/pastastore/readme.md

 ## Installation

-Install the module by typing `pip install .` from the module root directory.
+Install the module by typing `pip install pastastore`.

 Please note that pystore is _not_ automatically installed as a dependency because it requires Snappy to be (manually) installed first (see previous section)!